Friday Fish Fries In Chicago

 5062 N. Lincoln Ave. - Lincoln Square

-The Atlantic offers Fish Fry everyday!
-Stop by for their beer battered catch of the day with a side of coleslaw and tartar sauce.
+The Atlantic offers fish and chips every day!
+Stop by for their beer-battered catch of the day with a side of coleslaw and tartar sauce.

 Parson's Chicken & Fish